SalesConnection/Caction-Support/docs/Enable_Assist_Check_Out.md

      *Note: Whoever with "Enabled" for the Enable Assisted Checkout, they will have the power to perform the assist check out for every user.<br>

-  4. Click the "Enable Assisted Checkout" to perform the action to other staff.<br>
+  4. Click "Enable Assisted Checkout" to allow this person to help others perform assisted checkouts.<br>

      <p align="center">
        <img src="img/Click_Enable_for_Assisted_Checkout.png" alt="Click the Enable Assisted Checkout">